leaf-ai/studio-go-runner/README.md

 The primary role of the runner is to provide an execution platform for AI experiments generally and ENN experiments specifically.

-The primary function of the runner is to run workloads within public and private infrastructure reducing the cost of larger scale AI projects.
+The primary function of the runner is to run workloads within public and private infrastructure reducing the cost of managing larger scale AI projects.

-Other actors in the same ecosystem as the runner include :
+Actors in the runner ecosystem :

 A queuing component for orchestrating experiments on remote workers.
 StudioML allows the creation of python work loads that can be queued using a variety of message queue technologies and input data along with results to be persisted and shared using common storage platforms.